JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 categories: [finance, psychology]
 ---

+This blog is in progress, and currently in writing

 ## Introduction

-The more I study investing, the more I realize it’s not just about money — it’s about **personality**.
+The more I study investing, the more I realize it’s not just about money — it’s also about **personality**.
 Two people can hold the same ETF portfolio and have wildly different experiences depending on their temperament, patience, and emotional response to volatility.
+I enjoy watching content from different investor takes on platforms like Youtube who have varying visions, experiences, and advice with investing.

-This idea was inspired by the **Myers–Briggs Type Indicator (MBTI)** — a framework that helps people understand how they perceive the world and make decisions.
+The idea for this blog was inspired by the **Myers–Briggs Type Indicator (MBTI)** — a framework that helps people understand how they perceive the world and make decisions.
 Just like Myers–Briggs, I believe investors also fall into recognizable **behavioral archetypes** — each with unique motivations, blind spots, and ways of staying disciplined.
+Depending on their personality types, they will be drawn to investing in certain ways which they find satisfying, enjoyable, or give them peace of mind.

 In this post, I’ll explore several **investor personality types** — from the calm, methodical *Engineer* to the opportunistic *Strategist* and the patient *Contrarian*.
 Each type includes real-world examples, life-stage suitability, and the emotional “fit” that determines whether you’ll actually follow your own plan.